 - Drive while fatigued

-- Distracted driving – texting or talking on a cell phone
+- Drive large trucks while distracted – texting or talking on a cell phone

 - Fail to keep a proper braking distance from other cars